IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“September 11, 2001, was just another day for most of the world’s desperately poor people, so presumably close to 30,000 children under five died from these causes on that day—about ten times the number of victims of the terrorist attacks.
 The publication of these figures did not lead to an avalanche of money for UNICEF or other aid agencies helping to reduce infant mortality.
 In the year 2000 Americans made private donations for foreign aid of all kinds totalling about <span>$</span>4 per person in extreme poverty, or roughly <span>$</span>20 per family.
 New Yorkers who were living in lower Manhattan on September 11, 2001, whether wealthy or not, were able to receive an average of <span>$</span>5,300 per family.
 The distance between these amounts encapsulates the way in which, for many people, the circle of concern for others stops at the boundaries of their own country—if it extends even that far.”
 [The "[drowning child](https://www.philosophyexperiments.com/singer/){:target="_blank"}" thought experiment]

 ― <a href="https://en.wikipedia.org/wiki/Peter_Singer" target="_blank">Peter Singer</a><span style="color:Chartreuse">(Utilitarian moral philosopher, most influential proponent of animal welfare but is incorrectly called the father of animal rights even though he doesn't accept animal rights)</span>

+>“In the battle over animal rights, negotiations are breaking down and boundaries are being erased on both sides.
+Government and industry thugs unleash violence on activists, while groups such as the Animal Rights Militia, the Justice Department, the Hunt Retribution Squad, and the Revolutionary Cells openly advocate violence against animal abusers.
+More and more activists grow tired of adhering to a nonviolent code of ethics while violence from the enemy increases.
+Realizing that non-violence against animal exploiters in fact is a pro-violence stance that tolerates their blood spilling without taking adequate measures to stop it, a new breed of freedom fighters has ditched Gandhi for Machiavelli and switched principled nonviolence with the amoral (not to be confused with immoral) pragmatism that embraces animal liberation "by any means necessary."”

+>“We consider this a case of how nonviolence leads to violence when pacifists refuse to intervene when violence is occurring, as the capitalist speciesist butchers bash the brains and carve up the planet knowing their violence is protected by the shield of nonviolence practiced by opponents with dulled instincts and a slave mentality, opponents who throw down their weapons before entering into battle.
+The fundamentalist pacifist argument is an ideal pertinent to communities of saints but not to a society of human beings rooted in both a social and biological past riddled with violence, murder and genocide.
+Nonviolence should be the first option, but not the only option.”

+>“If Francione and Hall were next to a baby seal about to be clubbed to death and the only way they could stop it would be to physically intervene in some aggressive and violent way, or at least to grab and throw the weapon into the sea (an act that earned Paul Watson expulsion from Greenpeace, an organization he co-founded), would they do it?
+Or would they stand idly by and watch, perhaps making a moral argument for ahimsa or a plea to the sealer's inner goodness or moral conscience, as he drives the spiked club into the seal's head, grinning ear-to-ear while proceeding to strip the skin off its bloodied but still breathing body?”

+― <a href="https://en.wikipedia.org/wiki/Steven_Best" target="_blank">Steven Best</a><span style="color:Chartreuse">(Animal Rights Activist who believes that non-violence can't bring Animal Liberation.
+The majority of Animal Rights Activists believe in non-violence)</span>

 ><img src="{{site.baseurl}}/images/other/AbolitionistApproach.jpg" width="500"/>

 >“According to conservative estimates, 200 million land animals and 2 billion sea animals are killed "Every day* for food.
 Think about the scale of that violence.
 Think about the insidious way in which this numbs us to all violence.”